Updated: Feb 20

-Nobody ends up here randomly, and I was no exception to the rule.
+Nobody ends up here at random, and I was no exception to the rule.

-In fact, I did something a bit stupid.
-A little ugly thing.
-And rather than having to try to save my ass or stuff the story under a pillow, my superiors decided to send me here.
-Like all those sick, insane, toxic, murderous and whatnot, who have been dropped here to disappear.
+In fact, I did something stupid.
+And rather than to try to save my ass, my superiors decided to send me here.
+Like all those sick people, criminals and whatnot, who have been dropped here to disappear.

-Except that someone gave me a mission, a “reason" that would maybe keep me from sinking too quickly.
+Except that in my case, someone gave me a mission.
+A purpose that would keep me from sinking too quickly.

-After the trial, when the decision was made to transfer me here, a journalist got in touch.
+After the trial, when the decision was made to send me here, a journalist got in touch.
 Not a small freelancer from the sports section.
-No, rather a big macaroon a little more curious than average, and director of a big international paper.
+But the director of a big national paper.
 He wanted to “know".
-He wanted his pre-retirement scoop, to make some noise before saying bye.
-Yeah, the dude wanted to know what was going on here ... well I think he’s got his damn scoop.
+He wanted to hit the jackpot.
+His pre-retirement scoop.